pravin-nimodiya/UnitTestTDD/README.md

 ### 2 Parametrized test cases
 Implement parametrized test cases for the EmailValidator, Encryption, and LeapYear classes.

-### 3 Unit test puzzle
+### 3 Fluent Interface pattern
+Implement the test in KindomTest.java using the Fluent Interface pattern.

+### 4 Argument Captor
-Fix the unit test given in FileDownloadControllerTest class.
+1. Fix the test in FileDownloaderTest.java
+2. Implement the test in FileDownloaderTest.java using the Argument Captor pattern.